joliejuly/Swoosh/README.md

 # Swoosh
-A test app to practice autolayout
+Very simple app I made to practice making custom constraints for iPad and iPhone, as well as implementation of Coordinator design pattern.

 # iPhone 5.5